allam-se/archangel/README.md

 # archangel

-A slight variant of the [blackbird](https://blackbird.mattglei.ch) theme inspired by the A-12, the SR-71's older brother.
+A slight variant of the [blackbird](https://blackbird.mattglei.ch) theme inspired by the SR-71's older brother, the A-12.